-Danny Dollar Academy is a financial literacy program that promotes entrepreneurship, personal finance, civic responsibility and smart financial decision-making in grades 3, 4 and 5.
-The program is based on the best-selling children’s book Danny Dollar Millionaire Extraordinaire: Lemonade Escapade.
+Danny Dollar Academy is a free financial literacy program facilitated by the Northern Kentucky University Center for Economic Education and the Federal Reserve Bank of Cleveland.
+The program promotes entrepreneurship, personal finance, civic responsibility, and smart financial decision-making in grades, 3, 4 and 5.

-As part of the program, participating schools will:
+As part of the program, which runs November 2021 through April 2022, educators will:

-- Participate in a live Q&A session with the book’s author
+- participate in a virtual live Q&A session with the book’s author,

 To learn more about how to get your classroom involved contact us at firstname.lastname@example.org.